izabelailvan/personal_projects/README.md

 Aquarium is an application that behaves like an automatic aquarium.

-myCV is a site that I did in a  IT marathon.
+myCV is a site that I made at GoIT which is an IT marathon.